Games & Quizzes

 /ˈfôliNG/

 moving from higher to lower level.
-To come down from a higher position suddenly.
+To go from standing to the ground, by accident.

 /ˈwēkˌend/